5 Written questions

 - Established procedures for federal agencies to issue regulations (public notice, public comment period, public hearings).

-Federal Fair Housing Act of 1968 → Prohibits unequal pay for men and women for the same job.
+Equal Pay Act of 1963 → Prohibits unequal pay for men and women for the same job.

 Budget reform and Impoundment Act, 1974 → This law is designed to protect critically imperiled species from extinction due to "the consequences of economic growth and development untempered by adequate concern and conservation."